 Ability to stay up to date with new research techniques and evolving projects.

-Experience in collection of data and preparation of summaries and final reports.
+Experience in the collection of data and preparation of summaries and final reports.

 Ability to keep the equipment, materials, and lab organized.